silly-lily/HTB-Machines/StartingPoint/Tier1/Sequel/README.md

 # Sequel

-Sequel is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on logging into MariaDB without a password.
+Sequel is a very easy linux machine on Hack The Box Starting Point Tier 1 that focuses on logging into MariaDB without a password.

 ## Task 1